Focus Graphite (CVE:FMS) Stock Price Down 16% – Here’s Why

-Focus Graphite Inc. (CVE:FMS – Get Free Report)’s stock price dropped 16% on Friday .
+Focus Graphite Inc. (CVE:FMS – Get Free Report)’s stock price dropped 16% during mid-day trading on Saturday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
 Approximately 287,005 shares traded hands during mid-day trading, an increase of 501% from the average daily volume of 47,744 shares.
 The stock had previously closed at C$0.13.

 About Focus Graphite